-- State aid is being granted and approved by the Commission without systematic verification of compliance with EU environmental law, or at the very least the Commission does not record it in the findings of its State aid decisions. - Despite the thorough revisions of the State aid framework in the past years to align with the green and digital transition, environmental considerations are not systematically integrated throughout State aid policy, for instance through the horizontal application of the "Do No Significant Harm" (DNSH) principle.
+- State aid is being granted and approved by the Commission without systematic verification of compliance with EU environmental law, or at the very least the Commission does not systematically record it in the findings of its State aid decisions. - Despite the thorough revisions of the State aid framework in the past years to align with the green and digital transition, environmental considerations are not systematically integrated throughout State aid policy, for instance through the horizontal application of the "Do No Significant Harm" (DNSH) principle.
 Indeed, reference is made to this principle in a few State aid instruments only.

 Instead, State aid policy takes a siloed approach.
-Parts of State aid policy are aimed at supporting environmental objectives, such as the Guidelines on State aid for Climate, Environmental Protection and Energy (CEEAG), while other parts of the State aid policy are aimed at supporting other objectives without taking any account of environmental considerations.
+Parts of State aid policy are aimed at supporting environmental objectives, such as the Guidelines on State aid for Climate, Environmental Protection and Energy6 (CEEAG), while other parts of the State aid policy are aimed at supporting other objectives without taking any account of environmental considerations.
 The lack of a holistic approach creates loopholes for environmentally harmful aid measures and undermines the sustainable development of the EU.

-Finally, in its latest report, the European Scientific Advisory Board on Climate Change recommends State aid policy to be made more consistent with the EU climate goals (Chapter 4, Recommendation E1).
-It notes that fossil fuel subsidies continue being channelled through State aid approved by the Commission, impeding the decline of fossil fuels and decarbonisation of industry.
+Finally, in its latest report, the European Scientific Advisory Board on Climate Change recommends State aid policy to be made more consistent with the EU climate goals (Chapter 4, Recommendation

-&lt;sup>3 Decision 2022/591 of the European Parliament and of the Council of 6 April 2022 on a General Union Environment Action Programme to 2030.
+4 Decision 2022/591 of the European Parliament and of the Council of 6 April 2022 on a General Union Environment Action Programme to 2030.

-&lt;sup>4 Decision of 19 December 2022 adopted by the Conference of the Parties to the Convention on biological diversity, 15/4.
+5 Decision of 19 December 2022 adopted by the Conference of the Parties to the Convention on biological diversity, 15/4.
 Kunming-Montreal Global Biodiversity Framework.